Fantastic Four (2005 film): Extended Edition

+Reception

 Box office

 Fantastic Four finished at the top position at the box office with $56.1 million from 3,602 cinemas over its first weekend.
 By the end of 2005, Fantastic Four had accumulated a gross income of $330.6 million, with $154.7 million of this coming in the United States.
 It was the highest-grossing superhero movie by an African-American director until Ryan Coogler's Black Panther (2018).

-Reception
+Critical response

+Metacritic, which uses a weighted average, assigned the a score of 40 out of 100, based on 35 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Stephen Hunter of The Washington Post noted that it was "a movie more based on character than plot" and "mostly an origins tale".
 He called it "a funky, fun film version of the famous Marvel superhero[s]" but was critical of the last twenty minutes.
 Joe Leydon of Variety called the film "unpretentious" but also "wildly uneven".

-James Berardinelli of ReelViews, having been a fan of the comics, found the film disappointing writing, "This movie is more like a B-grade comic book adaptation than the A-list production it should have been."
+James Berardinelli of ReelViews, having been a fan of the comics, found the film disappointing, writing, "This movie is more like a B-grade comic book adaptation than the A-list production it should have been."
 Berardinelli praised Chiklis for a standout performance despite being buried in makeup, summarizing: "Fantastic Four has its good points—there are individual scenes that work" and said there are "moments of surprise and excitement ... but the tempo's off, beats are missed, and the production ends up sounding out-of-tune."
 Entertainment Weeklys Owen Gleiberman described the film as "like something left over from the '60s" and compared it unfavorably to other contemporary films such as Spider-Man 2, Batman Begins, and The Incredibles.

 The film has since earned a more positive reevaluation after the failure of the 2015 reboot film.